affinelayer/pix2pix-tensorflow/server/README.md

 Host pix2pix-tensorflow models to be used with something like the [Image-to-Image Demo](https://affinelayer.com/pixsrv/).

-This is a simple python server that uses [deeplearn.js](https://deeplearnjs.org/) exported from pix2pix checkpoints using `tools/export-checkpoint.py`.
+This is a simple python server that uses [deeplearn.js](https://deeplearnjs.org/) and weights exported from pix2pix checkpoints using `tools/export-checkpoint.py`.

 ## Exporting